PCOS Dietitian

 What is PCOS?

-PCOS is called polycystic ovarian syndrome which is a hormonal disorder common among women of reproductive age.
+PCOS stands for polycystic ovarian syndrome.
+It is a hormonal disorder common among women of reproductive age.
 According to the WHO, approximately 8 – 13% of women have this condition and almost 70% of them go undiagnosed, worldwide.

 Irregular Periods: Women with PCOS often have infrequent, irregular, or prolonged menstrual cycles.